ID529/lectures/README.md

 ## Wednesday January 18th

-- 1:30-2:00 Lecture: When should you choose a Project vs. a Package based workflow?
+- 1:30-2:00 Lecture: Data Management from Start to Finish
+- 2:00-2:30 Lecture: Longitudinal Data Analysis
-- 2:00-2:30 Lecture: Best practices for reporting on missing data
+- 2:30-3:00 Lecture: Best practices for reporting on missing data
-- 2:30-3:00 Lecture: Intro to accessible machine learning methods for exploratory data analysis – k-means clustering, singular value decomposition, principal components analysis, random forests
+- 3:00-3:30 Lecture: Intro to accessible exploratory data analysis
-- 3:00-3:30 Discussion: How can you leverage machine learning or statistical methods to further your data analysis?
+  methods: Correlation, principal components analysis, variable importance
+- 3:30-3:40 Break
+- 3:40-4:00 Discussion: What are the ethical principles involved in data analysis?
 What are the risks involved?
+- 4:00-5:30 Free time to work together on the final project, chat with classmates, peruse recommended materials

 Recommended reading: